Ephem/react/README.md

 > :warning: Warning: Normally hydrating `<Suspense>` requires a custom build of React (with the feature flag `enableSuspenseServerRendering` set to true), as well as using a concurrent root (`ReactDOM.unstable_createRoot()`) but `ReactDOM.hydrate` is still working temporarily.
 >
-> `ReactDOM.hydrate()` did break together with Lightyear in React v16.10.0 but this was reverted in v16.10.1, but this _will_ break again at some point in the future.
+> `ReactDOM.hydrate()` did break together with Lightyear in React v16.10.0 but this was reverted in v16.10.1.
+This might break again at some point in the future.

 Lightyear only takes care of rendering your app to a string, you need to take care of the Suspense parts and de/rehydrating data to the client yourself.